 Geriatrics & Special Needs

-The graduate certification in Geriatric and Special Needs Dentistry prepares dentists to be leaders and teachers in geriatric and special needs dentistry.
-After successful completion of this one-year program, graduate students receive a certificate in Geriatric and Special Needs Dentistry.
+The Certificate Program in Geriatric and Special Needs Dentistry (GSND) prepares dentists to be leaders and teachers in geriatric dentistry and dentistry for adults with special health care needs.
+After successful completion of this one-year program, graduate students receive a Certificate in Geriatric and Special Needs Dentistry.

 Overview